 By the time we are all finished with the nap time activities, little man is usually ready to take a nap.
 I click play on the cd (low volume, of course) and tuck him in with one of his little stuffed animals, and he’s ready for sleep.
 We still have those days when he had rather jump in the crib, but most days are smooth sailing.
 Getting to this point has taken time, so for any parents struggling with nap time, there is hope in sight!

 What do you do for a nap time routine?
 Share ideas in the comments!
-If you missed Routines for Toddlers: Part 1—Morning Routines, be sure to read it as well!
+Read Routines for Toddlers: Part 1 here.

 If you know any other moms or dads who need encouragement in this area, please use my sharing buttons to pass this post along!